Floorp-Projects/Floorp/python/mach/docs/settings.rst

 ==================

-Now that the settings are defined and documented, they're accessible from individual mach commands if the command receives a context in its constructor.
+Now that the settings are defined and documented, they're accessible from individual mach commands from the mach command context.
 For example:

 .. code-block:: python